ccremer/netdata-minimal/README.md

 file(s) by setting the proper permissions.
 4. Build & Test.

+## Installing custom scripts

+Provide any shell scripts ending with `.sh` in `/etc/netdata/pre-start.d` or `/etc/netdata/post-start.d`.
+Pre-start scripts are executed before merging/overwriting files from `/etc/netdata/overrides` in alphabetical order.
+Post-start scripts after merging but before starting netdata.
+The scripts will be called with `bash`.

 ## Tags

 * `latest`: Most up-to-date netdata version, based on Alpine.